Health

-More than 44,000 children in Spain will have stomach cancer due to a treatable bacteria.
+More than 44,000 children in Spain will develop stomach cancer at some point due to a treatable bacterium.

 A study projects that the lack of Helicobacter pylori prevention will affect some 12 million children born between 2008 and 2017.